jvatic/tauri-ipc-macros/README.md

     pub trait Commands {
         async hello(name: String) -> Result<String, String>;
     }

+    #[derive(tauri_bindgen_rs_macros::Events, Debug, Clone, ::serde::Serialize, ::serde::Deserialize)]
+    enum Event {
+        SomethingHappened { payload: Vec<u8> },
+        SomeoneSaidHello(String),
+        NoPayload,
+    }
     ```

+    **NOTE:** If you have multiple enums deriving `Events`, these will need to be in separate modules since there's some common boilerplate types that are included currently (that will be moved into another crate at some point).

     And if you're using a plugin on the frontend and want bindings generated for it, you can do so by defining a trait for it, e.g: